finos/symphony-bdk-java/docs/spring-boot/core-starter.md

     datahose:
         enabled: true # optional, defaults to false
 ```
-If both datafeed and datahose are enabled (set up not recommended), the listener methods may be called by events coming
+If both datafeed and datahose are enabled, application will fail at startup.
+So please make sure datafeed is disabled
-from datafeed and datahose.
+when using datahose.

 Here's the list of Real Time Events you can subscribe:
 ```java